 Step 5 Configure the protection parameters for password.
 For details, see Table 5-2.
-After configuration, if you forgot the password for admin user, you can reset the password through the reserved email address or security questions.
-For details about resetting the password, see "0 Resetting Password."
-If you do not want to configure the settings, disable the email address and security
+After configuration, if you forget the password for admin user, you can reset the password through the reserved email address or security questions.
+For details about resetting the password, see "5.1.3 Resetting Password."
+If you do not want to configure the settings, disable the email address and security questions functions on the interface